elgw/deconwolf/_sources/start.rst.txt

    cmake --build .
    sudo make install

-Once again, see :doc`install` for more options.
+Once again, see the :ref:`installation notes <installation-notes>` for more options.

 Minimal usage example
 ---------------------